 Look how small they both were.
 Sam is now 16

-Finding the Right Breed
+Finding The Right Breed

 My goodness!
 This was interesting.
 I had no idea there were so many breeds.
-I think I did some sort of “What Cat Breed Should I Get” test on the internet and in the end after my head was spinning I decided on keeping things simple and go for a short breed domestic Cat.
+I think I did some sort of “What Cat Breed Should I Get” test on the internet and in the end, after my head was spinning I decided on keeping things simple and go for a short-breed domestic Cat.
 In other words a Moggy.
-Moggy cats are low maintenance, friendly, and generally pretty healthy.
+Moggy cats are low-maintenance, friendly, and generally pretty healthy.
 Plus I also read online that there were ethical considerations with some breeds as well as health issues to consider.

-Indoor Cat or Outdoor Cat
+Indoor Or Outdoor Cat

 This decision was easy to make.
 As I said before we live in a villa and part of the strata rules is that if we keep a cat it should not be allowed to roam around on the common property.
-(Except for my neighbors, they let their cats roam around).
+(Except for my neighbours, they let their cats roam around).

 But anyway I like that our cat is an indoor cat as I don’t need to worry about her well-being.
 While some believe that letting cats outside gives them a better quality of life, keeping cats indoors is definitely a healthier choice.
 I also read that indoor cats live much longer than outdoor cats.
 So there’s that.
 Our girl gets the best of both worlds as she can spend time lying in the sun safe in our enclosed courtyard.